Chudbrochil/Personal-Repo/UNM/CS351/SmartRailLab/README.txt

 List of Extra Features:
 Sounds for station arrival and train "GO".
-Ability to create LOTS(30 is current max..., could even go higher) of trains Ability to click on the trains and move them into stations dynamically
+Ability to create LOTS(30 is current max..., could go even higher) of trains Ability to click on the trains and move them into stations dynamically Two user alert boxes.
+Gives user info on what to do and an insight into
+    what the simulation is doing.